learn-co-curriculum/phase-0-html-experiencing-html-lab/README.md

 In your terminal, choose a location to practice in and navigate to it.

-Create a new file called `my_list.txt`.
-(Recall that the command used to create a file from the terminal is `touch`.)
+Create a new file called `my_list.txt` by running `touch my_list.txt` in the terminal.
 The file extension suggests to humans and operating systems that it contains text.
 Open the file in VS Code by typing `code my_list.txt`; you will do all editing for this lesson in VS Code.

 Remember your collection of things?
 Now write in a few of them in your file.
 Here's an example from us (songs in the English post-punk genre).